Watch For These Common Running Injuries

 Running is a great cardio workout, and you may decide it is finally time to just get out there and do it.
 You need to start slowly though, especially if you have never run before.
 Doing too much, too soon, is the most common cause of many running injuries.
 Many problems in your legs, hips and back begin with a biomechanical difficulty in your feet.
-Here are some some of the common issues we see in runners who come to Ottawa Foot Practice with foot and leg pain.
+Here are some some of the common issues we see in runners who come to Ottawa Foot Clinic with foot and leg pain.

 Plantar Fasciitis and Heel Pain

 The ligament under your foot (plantar fascia) helps form your arch by connecting your heel bone to your toes.
 It expands and contracts with your stride, but problems with the alignment and movement of your ankle bones could cause excessive trauma to the tissue, which can tear or become inflamed.
 It can also pull against the outer bone membrane on your calcaneus, causing severe pain under the heel bone.

 We commonly address the issue with custom orthotics that have a good chance of eliminating your discomfort.